TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-throw-over-wall.md

 When I first joined Autodesk, the division I was part of was organized along functional lines.
 Navisworks was left alone as a product oriented island for a couple of years.
 Eventually we were deemed ready to be fully integrated.
 After a small reorg I ended up in the engineering department with a new boss.

 I was surprised by the number of customer visits I was asked to take part in.
 The engineering managers seemed to spend a lot of their time understanding customer needs and coming up with product requirements.
-I naively asked why we doing this when there was an entire dedicated product management department.
+I naively asked why we were doing this when there was an entire dedicated product management department.
 In fact, I had just read their annual product requirements document.
 Don't we already know what we need to do?

 "Oh, we don't pay any attention to that.
 It's better to talk to customers directly".